Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 How it works.

-But, when a selection is made in the combo box, the CategoryID number corresponding to that item is recorded in the Combo Box control.
-We are using this number to filter the items that belong to this category from the Products Table by building a SQL string and using the CategoryID Value as the criterion.
-This SQL string is used as a Row Source for the Products Combo Box.
+When a selection is made in the combo box, the CategoryID corresponding to that item is stored in the control’s value.
+We then use this CategoryID to filter the related products from the Products table by constructing a SQL string with CategoryID as the criterion.
+This SQL string becomes the Row Source for the Products combo box.

-NB: Any suggestions for improvement or showing a better method, to arrive at the same results are welcome.
+Note: Suggestions for improvements or alternative approaches to achieve the same results are welcome.

 Share: